smartguy-coder/AWESOME_DJANGO_PET/documentation/docs/index.md

 # About the project

 This is a pet project.
-Tne main idea - create Airbnb like site based on Django
+Tne main idea - create auto.ria.com or mobile.de like site based on Django